scalding-io/social-media-analytics/README.md

 ## Conclusions

-BF is extremely fast for small data sets.
-Generating a BF for 100K unique elements requires just a few seconds BF in Hadoop is best for small to medium datasets 100K ..
+* BF is extremely fast for small data sets.
+Generating a BF for 100K unique elements requires just a few seconds
+* BF in Hadoop is best for small to medium datasets 100K ..
 1-2M unique elements.
 Anything more than that generates large records that MapReduce is not comfortably handling
+* BF requires 1 byte per element when configured with 2% estimation error
-Membership queries can be executed on BF with millisecond latencies.
+* Membership queries can be executed on BF with millisecond latencies.

 # Quickstart